descope/terraform-provider-descope/docs/raw/project.md

 - Type: `string` (required)

-The name of the project.
+The name of the Descope project.